fedir/ghstat/README.md

 * The most popular project is `getgrav/grav`
 * The newest project is `roadiz/roadiz`
-* The project with the most active community is `sulu/sulu-standard`
-* The project with best errors resolving rate is `bolt/bolt`
 * The project with more commits is `joomla/joomla-cms`
 * The project made by most notable top contributors is `sulu/sulu-standard`
+* The project with best errors resolving rate is `bolt/bolt`
+* The project with more commits by day is `concrete5/concrete5`
+* The project with the most active community is `sulu/sulu-standard`
 * The best project (taking in account placements in all competitions) is `bolt/bolt`

 [Detailed PHP CMS statistics](https://github.com/fedir/ghstat/blob/master/stats/php_cms.csv)